SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Edit Simulator](/guides/users-guide/editcloneremsim.png)

 The number of instances of a simulator is limited to 10.
 Existing simulators are listed on this page.
 Simulators can be edited, cloned or removed by clicking on the cogwheel in the top right corner of the card.
-That opens a dropdown menu with those options.
+That opens a drop-down menu with those options.

 ###Adding Instructions to the Simulator

 After setting up a simulator you can add instructions what your simulator should do.
-Instructions are single worksteps added to a playlist.
+Instructions are single work steps added to a playlist.
 The simulator will work through this list.
 To see an example click on the Temperature Simulator.

 ![Add Instructions](/guides/users-guide/addinstructions.png)